vigour-io/brisky/README.md

 document.body.appendChild(render(element, state))
 ```

+-

-#### The `props` field
+#### The `props`

 Extending from the example above, we have props.
-These allow you to set and manipulate the different DOM attributes in a tag.
+These allow you to set and manipulate the different attributes in a tag.

 ```js
 const render = require('brisky/render')